 Alberta Graduate Excellence Scholarship (AGES)

 The Alberta Graduate Excellence Scholarship is a prestigious scholarship that recognizes the outstanding academic achievement and research potential of students pursuing full-time graduate studies at the master’s or doctoral level in Alberta.
 This scholarship is funded by the Government of Alberta and is open to both domestic and international students.
 For more information about Concordia’s nomination process, please view the award listing.
+No application required.

-Canada Graduate Scholarships – Masters program
+Alberta Innovates Graduate Student Scholarship – Masters program

-Canada Graduate Scholarships – Doctoral program (SSHRC)
+Canada Graduate Research Scholarship – Doctoral program (CGRSD) – SSHRC

 Concordia Bursaries